iipeace/guider/README.md

 Guider pursues characteristics as below.
 1. Easy to use: just run without any setting and installation
-2. Measure correctly: count, time in from us, size in from byte
+2. Measure accurately: count, time in from us, size in from byte
 3. Provide all features: various functions for analysis and experiment
 4. Submit the report in detail: show as much information as possible
 5. Visualize through the browser: visualization output in svg format